J-Human/J-Human/README.md

 Hi there!

-My name's Justin, mostly a backend developer.
-I try my best to place effort in things I do, both IRL and whenever I'm online.

-I program Discord bots, Roblox games, websites, and mostly anything that seems good to me.
-I know JavaScript, TypeScript, JSX (when using React.js), HTML, Lua, and other minor ones.
-I'm mostly interested in learning languages that's similar to what I know.
-My first project would be this Roblox game, me and my friend made.
-My first *personal* project would be J-BOT, it's a Discord bot, make sure to check it out.
-Other than programming, I also know how to make models (mostly for personal use).

-Currently, I enjoy watching movies/videos, travelling, reading books that give me useful information, gaming (Roblox, Call of Duty, etc.), chatting on Discord with friends or people I know, and lastly, coding.
+My name's Justin, I mostly work on web and/or backend development.

+I develop REST APIs, games, websites, chat bots, and mostly anything that seems good to me.
+I know quite a couple of programming languages:
+* TypeScript (and JavaScript),
+* HTML, TSX/JSX,
+* C++,
+* Lua,
+* Kotlin,
+And other ones like Shell scripting, etc.

+Currently, I enjoy watching movies, travelling, reading books, gaming, social media (maybe), and programming.
+Sometimes I also try to create models.

-I'm a person who is curious, who is shy (sometimes, not always), gets bored easily, who wants to have some friends, enjoy life (I guess), and explore the world.
-My birthday falls on October 19, which makes me a libra, in terms of Western astrology.
+I can sometimes be funny, as well as curious.
+I try to enjoy life the most and put effort in all my work.
+Probably a nerd.
+My birthday falls on October 19, which makes me a libra.

 # Other info

 * I can speak 4 languages fluently.
-* He/him
+* He/him.
-* I'm an only-child, which makes me have no siblings.
+* I don't have any siblings.
-* Definitely was not good in school.
-* In high-school.
-* Favorite color is blue (dark ones).
+* Favorite color is blue.

 # Contact details